RAAHUL-tech/Fact_Checking_News_Aggregator/README.md

    ```
    This will:
    - Start the client interface
-   - Type 'start' to run the pieline and 'end' to stop the flow.
+   - Type 'start' to run the pipeline and 'end' to stop the flow.

 3. **Serve the Jekyll website**
    ```bash